octobercms/docs/3.x/extend/lists/list-controller.md

 recordUrl: acme/blog/posts/update/:id
 ```

-The following fields are required in the list configuration file:
+The following properties are required in the list configuration file.

-Field | Description
+Property | Description
 ------------- | -------------
 **title** | a title for this list.
 **list** | a configuration array or reference to a list column definition file, see [list columns](../../element/definitions.md).
 **modelClass** | a model class name, the list data is loaded from this model.

-The configuration options listed below are optional.
+The configuration properties listed below are optional.

-Option | Description
+Property | Description
 ------------- | -------------
-**filter** | filter configuration, see [filtering the list](#oc-filtering-the-list).
+**filter** | filter configuration, see [list filters](./filters.md).
 **recordUrl** | link each list record to another page.
 Eg: **users/update:id**.
 The `:id` part is replaced with the record identifier.
-This allows you to link the list behavior and the [form behavior](forms.md).
+This allows you to link the list behavior and the [form behavior](../forms/form-controller.md).
 **recordOnClick** | custom JavaScript code to execute when clicking on a record.
 **noRecordsMessage** | a message to display when no records are found, can refer to a [localization string](../system/localization.md).
 **deleteMessage** | a message to display when records are bulk deleted, can refer to a [localization string](../system/localization.md).